Aenorieg/FinalProject/README.md

 # Nov 20, 2019
 # TRGN 510 Final Project: Milestone 2
 # Loading in RNA seq colon cancer data from TCGA
-## RNASeq files for cystic, mucinous, and serous neoplasms and adenocarcinoma
+## RNASeq files for cystic, mucinous, and serous neoplasms (CMS) and adenocarcinoma
 I created a new folder called COAD and stored all 60 files in it.
 I then changed them to TXT files and opened them.

 # Data Packaging